 Course of Study.

 The aim is primarily to prepare students for College, but many students come who do not expect to enter College at all.
-For these the school offers what it sometimes not available at home-a good highschool education.
+For these the school offers what is sometimes not available at home-a good high school education.